About this listing

 The room is named after Angel Island State Park, a natural island that is now a National Park in San Francisco Bay.

-When you rent the entire main house, you have exclusive access to the large, well-equipped kitchen where you can cook and store your food; the comfortable and beautifully furnished living room with antique Victorian sofas, cable TV, and books; the porch and its patio seating to socialize; and the pretty garden which has a teak table and chairs and a new charcoal barbecue grill.
+When you rent our home, you have exclusive access to all five and a half bedrooms; the two spacious and immaculate bathrooms; the large, well-equipped kitchen where you can cook and store your food; the comfortable and beautifully furnished living room with antique Victorian sofas, cable TV, and books; the porch and its patio seating to socialize; and the pretty front yard garden which has a teak table and chairs and a new charcoal barbecue grill.

 Interaction with Guests